sulthonzh/kubernetes-1/README.md

 ## Overview

 Micro is a blueprint for cloud-native development.
-Kubernetes is a container orchestrator system.
+Kubernetes is a container orchestration system.
 Together they provide the foundations for a microservice platform.
 Micro on Kubernetes provides a kubernetes native runtime to help build micro services.